Skip to main content

 Limitations

-;scriptspecifications encountered within the job (or sub-jobs) will be executed as the SYM user, not as root. - The application ExecuteAsRoot can only be driven by RSJ through the SMA Technologies agent.
+• The ExecuteAsRoot application can only be driven by RSJ through the SMA Technologies agent.